"

 Learning Objectives

-By the end of this section, you will be able to do:
+By the end of this section, you will be able to do the following:

-• Describe the three stages of interphase
+• Describe the three stages of interphase.

-• Review the basic features of chromosomal division and cytokinesis during mitosis
+• Review the basic features of chromosomal division and cytokinesis during mitosis.

-• Define the quiescent G0 phase
+• Define the quiescent G0 phase.

 Introduction